ryanwentzel/ryanlwentzel.com/collections/_commonplace/2024-10-01-religious-platitudes-do-harm.md

 ---
 title: "Religious Platitudes Do More Harm Than Good to the Depressed Person According to This Author"
 subtitle: "Mental illness, understanding, and empathy"
 description: "Kathyrn Greene-McCreight says religious platitudes like \"Prayer harder\" offer little in the way of help to those who live with mental health challenges.
-In fact, superficial advice of this sort might actually cause a depressed person more hurt."
+In fact, such trite advice might actually cause a depressed person more hurt."
 date: 2024-10-01 17:34:16 -0700
 img:
     url_lg: "https://cdn.ryanlwentzel.com/assets/img/content/van-haanen-returning-home-1839-lg.webp"